 Even though they only collected one of each, the “Old Boat Brochure Library” has grown to thousands and is probably the largest in the world.
 The Dawsons are keeping it up-to-date each year collecting brochures at Boat Shows and contacting builders.

 Boaters around the world now have access to this library.
 The Dawsons have a long list of all the brochures in their library.
 They are appreciative of any donations from anyone, who is house or office cleaning and need a place to send their old boat brochures.
 “Don’t throw them out” says Doug.
 “We may have someone out there, looking for them”.

-They will scan and email a pdf for only $45 for boaters who need information for buying, selling, restoring, bragging, advertising, or history.
+They will scan and email a pdf for boaters who need information for buying, selling, restoring, bragging, advertising, or history.
 Depending on the manufacturer, the number of pages ranges from 5-20.